yandex-cloud/docs/en/data-transfer/operations/endpoint/source/greenplum.md

 When starting a transfer with disabled sharded copy (default), the service creates the copy working only with the {{ GP }} cluster's {% if product == "yandex-cloud" %}[master host](../../../../managed-greenplum/concepts/index.md){% else %}master host{% endif %}.
 The tables being copied are accessed in `ACCESS SHARE` [lock mode](https://docs.vmware.com/en/VMware-Tanzu-Greenplum/6/greenplum-database/GUID-ref_guide-sql_commands-LOCK.html).
 Snapshot consistency is achieved through {{ GP }} mechanisms.

 When starting a transfer with sharded copy enabled, the service will create the copy working both with the {{ GP }} cluster's master host and {% if product == "yandex-cloud" %}[segment hosts](../../../../managed-greenplum/concepts/index.md){% else %}segment hosts{% endif" %} in utility mode.
-Access to the tables to be copied lock the tables in `ACCESS SHARE` or `SHARE` mode depending on the **Snapshot consistency** setting.
+Access to the tables to be copied locks the tables in `ACCESS SHARE` or `SHARE` mode depending on the "Snapshot consistency" setting.

 To guarantee snapshot consistency, transfers with sharded copy enabled need to assure that data in the tables being transferred remains static.
 For `ACCESS SHARE` locks (default), the service does not guarantee that the data will remain static: this must be assured externally.
 For `SHARE` locks, the {{ GP }} mechanisms guarantee that data in the source tables remains static.